peteroupc/peteroupc.github.io/randomfunc.md

 [^31]: [**Jon Louis Bentley and James B. Saxe, "Generating Sorted Lists of Random Numbers"**](https://scholar.google.com/scholar?q=Jon+Louis+Bentley+and+James+B.+Saxe,+Generating+Sorted+Lists+of+Random+Numbers), _ACM Trans.
 Math.
 Softw._ 6 (1980), pp. 359-364, describes a way to generate certain kinds of random variates in sorted order, but it's not given here because it relies on generating real numbers in the interval [0, 1], which is inherently imperfect because computers can't choose among all real numbers between 0 and 1, and there are infinitely many of them.

-[^32]: (2020a) Saad, F.A., Freer C.E., et al., "[**The Fast Loaded Dice Roller: A Near-Optimal Exact Sampler for Discrete Probability Distributions**](https://arxiv.org/abs/2003.03830v2)", arXiv:2003.03830v2  [stat.CO], also in _AISTATS 2020: Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics, Proceedings of Machine Learning Research_ 108, Palermo, Sicily, Italy, 2020.
+[^32]: Saad, F.A., Freer C.E., et al., "[**The Fast Loaded Dice Roller: A Near-Optimal Exact Sampler for Discrete Probability Distributions**](https://arxiv.org/abs/2003.03830v2)", arXiv:2003.03830v2  [stat.CO] (2020a), also in _AISTATS 2020: Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics, Proceedings of Machine Learning Research_ 108, Palermo, Sicily, Italy, 2020.

 [^33]: Feras A. Saad, Cameron E. Freer, Martin C. Rinard, and Vikash K. Mansinghka, "[**Optimal Approximate Sampling From Discrete Probability Distributions**](https://arxiv.org/abs/2001.04555v1)", arXiv:2001.04555v1 [cs.DS], also in Proc.
 ACM Program.
 Lang.
 4, POPL, Article 36 (January 2020), 33 pages.